 Allstate’s policies help communicate our expectations for ethical behavior and provide guidance and resources to employees who are facing ethical dilemmas.
 Allstate’s policies, including those described below, form only a piece of our holistic approach to ethics and integrity.
 Allstate’s policy approach is to support and empower employees, and we expect our employees to do the right thing in all situations and to “speak up” when they need help.

 Global Code of Business Conduct

-Allstate’s Global Code of Business Conduct, published in English and French-Canadian, outlines our core values and sets expectations for how we conduct our work.
-Our Global Code addresses the following topics, many of which have supporting policies and procedures that provide more detail:
+Allstate’s Global Code of Business Conduct outlines Our Values and sets expectations for how we conduct our work.
+It addresses the following general topics:

 - Conflicts of interest

 - Cybersecurity, data and privacy